opsdroid/opsdroid/docs/configuration.md

     typing-delay: <int, float or two element list>
 ```

-_Note: As expected this will cause a delay on opsdroid time of response so make sure you don't pass a high number._
+_Note: As expected, this will cause a delay on opsdroid time of response so make sure you don't pass a high number._

 See [module options](#module-options) for installing custom connectors.

 ### Database Modules

 Opsdroid comes with some built-in databases out of the box.
-Databases are modules which connect opsdroid to a persistent data storage service.
+Databases are modules that connect opsdroid to a persistent data storage service.

 Skills can store data in opsdroid's "memory", this is a dictionary which can be persisted in an external database.